 The Darfield earthquake

-On Saturday 4 September 2010 at 4.35 a.m.
-Canterbury was rocked by a magnitude 7.1 earthquake centred near Darfield.
+At 4.35 a.m. on Saturday 4 September 2010, Canterbury was rocked by a magnitude 7.1 earthquake centred near Darfield.
 There was no loss of life and few serious injuries, but many stone and masonry buildings were damaged.
 Some buildings in coastal settlements like Kaiapoi and Bexley were badly affected by liquefaction (water-saturated sand and silt).
 Aftershocks continued to rattle the region.

 Army of helpers

-After the Darfield earthquake Canterbury University students formed the Student Volunteer Army via social media.
+After the Darfield earthquake University of Canterbury students formed the Student Volunteer Army via social media.
 The ‘army’ organised thousands of students to help clean up quake debris in affected properties and streets.
 In two weeks they shovelled away 65,000 tonnes of liquefaction.
-Following the Christchurch earthquake they did it all again, clearing 360,000 tonnes of liquefaction.
+Following the Christchurch earthquake they cleared another 360,000 tonnes of liquefaction.

 The Christchurch earthquake

-The largest aftershock was the magnitude 6.3 Christchurch earthquake, which occurred on Tuesday 22 February at 12.51 p.m. and struck along the northern edge of the Port Hills.
+The largest aftershock was the magnitude 6.3 Christchurch earthquake, which occurred at 12.51 p.m. on Tuesday 22 February and struck along the northern edge of the Port Hills.
 The earthquake’s shallowness and the high energy level caused severe shaking.
-Many buildings collapsed or partially collapsed, causing multiple deaths and injuries.
+Many buildings collapsed completely or partially, causing multiple deaths and injuries.
 These included the Canterbury Television (CTV) Building (115 deaths) and the Pyne Gould Corporation Building (18 deaths).
 A further 36 people died elsewhere in the central city and 12 in suburban areas, some from rock falls.
-In addition, four more deaths have been attributed to the earthquake by the chief coroner, bringing the total to 185.
+Four more deaths were attributed to the earthquake by the chief coroner, bringing the total to 185.

-The government civil defence agency declared a state of emergency.
-The central city (or ‘red zone’) was cordoned off and Urban Search and Rescue (USAR) teams searched for survivors and bodies in the rubble.
+The government civil defence agency declared a national state of emergency.
+The central city (or ‘red zone’) was cordoned off as Urban Search and Rescue (USAR) teams searched for survivors and bodies in the rubble.
 Electricity was restored to 75% of the city within three days.
 Households without power made do with candles and lanterns and cooking on gas barbecues.
 Neighbourhoods without drinking water were given bottled water and visited by water trucks.
 Portaloos (chemical toilets) were delivered to areas with broken sewers.
 Neighbours came together in mutual aid; outsiders arrived to help clean up.
 Engineers worked tirelessly to declare damaged buildings safe or unsafe.
-Upward of 70,000 people left the city, some permanently.
+More than 70,000 people left the city, some permanently.

 Eastern suburbs neglected